TheLoonies/loonyplaybook/README.md

 ---

 ## 📑 CODEOWNERS
-A `.github/CODEOWNERS` file should exist in every repo to auto-request reviews.
+A `.github/CODEOWNERS` file should exist in every repo to auto-request reviews from specific people. **Note:** On private repos using the Free plan, GitHub will suggest reviewers but cannot enforce approval from CODEOWNERS in branch protection rules.

 Example:
 ```
 * @Engulfedleader2 @ItzYaBoiiJoe
 ```
+Use this to guide your team — merging still requires manual discipline unless you upgrade to a GitHub Team plan.

 ---